Martin Dúbravka: Early international career

+2018 FIFA World Cup qualification

-He made his competitive debut in a 2018 FIFA World Cup qualifier, against Lithuania (2–1 win), on 10 June 2017, when the preferred goalkeeper in the qualification, Matúš Kozáčik, was unavailable due to injury.
-He however achieved his first competitive clean sheet on 1 September in a home qualifier against Slovenia.
-Slovakia won thanks to an 81st-minute goal by Adam Nemec.
-Just as in the previous cap, Dúbravka was chosen due to a prolonged injury of Kozáčik.
+On 10 June 2017, Dúbravka made his competitive debut in a 2018 FIFA World Cup qualifier against Lithuania (2–1 win), when the preferred goalkeeper in the qualification, Matúš Kozáčik, did not play due to an injury.
+However, Dúbravka achieved his first competitive clean sheet on 1 September in a home qualifier against Slovenia.

 After Kozáčik's return to the squad, Dúbravka remained the preferred choice for the remaining matches against England, Scotland and Malta.
 In the match against Scotland, Dúbravka made a series of saves before he was finally beaten by an own goal from Martin Škrtel.

+UEFA Euro 2020 and 2024
-Dúbravka missed all the national team fixtures of 2020 due to injuries ruling him out of play during the autumn of the year, he returned to the national team in March 2021, in a 0–0 draw with Cyprus.
-He made notable saves in the second half preventing and upset loss and received some praise for them, while the team received overall criticisms for the upset result and the performance labelled as "boring".

-He was named in Slovakia's final squad for UEFA Euro 2020, where he played in all three group matches.
-Going into the match against Spain on 23 June, Slovakia had a slim chance to advance to the knockout stage as a third-placed team.
+Dúbravka missed all the national team fixtures of 2020 due to injuries ruling him out of play during the autumn of the year.
+He returned to the national team in March 2021, in a 0–0 draw with Cyprus and made notable saves in the second half preventing and upset loss and received some praise for them, while the team received overall criticisms for the upset result and the performance labelled as "boring".
+Dúbravka was named in Slovakia's final squad for UEFA Euro 2020, where he played in all three group matches.
+Going into the match against Spain on 23 June, Slovakia needed a draw to advance to the knockout stage.
 Dúbravka started well, saving a penalty from Álvaro Morata in the twelfth minute.
 After a shot from Pablo Sarabia hit the crossbar, he tried to tip the ball away and instead punched the ball into his own net.
-In doing so, he became the first goalkeeper in European Championship history, to save a penalty and score an own goal in the same match.
-Dúbravka would go on to concede four goals, as Spain won the match 5–0.
+By doing so, he became the first goalkeeper in European Championship history to save a penalty and score an own goal in the same match.
+Dúbravka went on to concede four goals as Spain won the match 5–0.
+In June 2024, Dúbravka was selected for Slovakia's squad for UEFA Euro 2024, appearing at his second UEFA European Championship.
+He played in all four of the team's matches, keeping a clean sheet in the opening Group E match as Slovakia beat Belgium 1–0 in Frankfurt.

 Style of play

 Dúbravka is a third-generation goalkeeper: his father and grandfather also played in the position.
 Dúbravka has been dubbed the "quintessential sweeper-keeper" due to his "outstanding footwork" and he believes "in modern football the keeper's almost like a libero.
 You need to play with the ball, not just kick it long".

-Louise Taylor of The Guardian christened Dúbravka the "reluctant keeper" after he admitted his favourite position to play is right wing; he sometimes plays as an outfielder in training and coaching staff have suggested that he switch to a midfield role.
+Louise Taylor of The Guardian cited Dúbravka the "reluctant keeper" after he admitted his favourite position to play is right wing; he sometimes plays as an outfielder in training and coaching staff have suggested that he switch to a midfield role.

 Personal life

 Dúbravka lives with his girlfriend Lucia, and his dog.
-The couple had their first child in March 2021.
+In March 2021, the couple welcomed their son, Viliam.